KevinXuxuxu/blog/posts/building_private_cloud_local_dns.md

     DownwardAPI:              true
 ...
 ```
-From the config we got important pieces of information:
+From the config we have important pieces of information:
 - CoreDNS has very high priority and is in `system-cluster-critical` priority class.
 - CoreDNS is opening port `53` on UDP and TCP for the main service, and port `9153` for metrics. `53` is the default port used to serve most DNS requests.
 - The main configuration source is `/etc/coredns/Corefile`, which is mounted from a k8s `ConfigMap` named `coredns`.
 But there're 2 other volumes mounted:
     - `coredns-custom`, which is used for custom DNS rules, which will be covered later.
     - `kube-root-ca.crt` which is the k8s root ca provider.
 The volume type is `Projected` which means that the content inside is managed by other service and subject to change.

-#### the Corefile
+#### The Corefile

 Now let's take a look at the `Corefile` used to configure the DNS behaviors: